persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-08-31-hello-world-docker-and-github-actions.md

 ---

-Hello World Docker and GitHub Actions
+Hello World with Docker and GitHub Actions

 This simple action prints "Hello World" to the log or "Hello" + the name of a person to greet